jekyll-one/j1-binder-repo/README.md

 pip install -r requirements.txt
 ```

+under the hood.

-The base Binder image contains **no** extra dependencies, so be as explicit
+A base Binder image contains **no** extra dependencies, so be as explicit
 as possible in defining the packages that you need.
 This includes specifying
 **explicit** versions wherever **possible**.